DeeNaxic/mintos-extension/readme.md

 ##### In Account Statement:
 - Show four decimals for numbers instead of two.
 - Adds an 'All time' filter option.
+- Split the existing details column into separate info columns.

 ##### In Current Investments:
 - Show a column with the loans country.